alvesandre/alvesandre/README.md

 # 📝 Summarizing me

-I've already worked with different programming tech stacks, like mobile (C++, Python, and Javascript), but my passion is mobile development (specially iOS-native, using Swift and/or Objective-C).
+I've already worked with different programming tech stacks, like scripting (C++, Python, and Javascript), but my passion is mobile development (specially iOS-native, using Swift and/or Objective-C).

 But wait, there's more!
 I'm currently pursuing a Master's in AI, diving into machine learning, deep learning, and more.
 I believe in collaboration, communication, and continuous learning, striving to be the ultimate mobile dev.